Sunlight pump for smallholder farmers – ennos

 Honduras/Nicaragua & Uganda/Kenya

-The project is on track.
-In the meantime, ennos has signed a manufacturing and licensing agreement with Jain Irrigation Systems Ltd. (www.jains.com).
+The business is on track.
+In the meantime, ennos signed a manufacturing and licensing agreement with Jain Irrigation Systems Ltd. (www.jains.com).
 Production is expected to reach full speed (capacity: 50 pumps/day) by end April 2017.
 Jain will serve the Indian market directly. ennos has introduced the pump to Honduras/Nicaragua and Uganda/Kenya.

 In the months to come, the main task will be to identify more distribution partners as well as build a network of committed retailers and service providers.
 The company has also changed its status to a SA and has launched a new website (www.ennos.ch).